Ariana Madix Speaks Out After Being MIA During The ‘Vanderpump Rules’ Cast’s Trip To Paris

-The ladies of Vanderpump Rules, including Lala Kent, Brittany Cartwright, Katie Maloney, and Stassi Schroeder, are currently enjoying a girls getaway in Paris, France, but Ariana Madix is missing in action.
+The ladies of Vanderpump Rules, including Lala Kent, Brittany Cartwright, Katie Maloney, and Stassi Schroeder, are currently enjoying a girls’ getaway in Paris, France, but Ariana Madix is missing in action.

 As the women of the show continue to share new photos of their time together in Europe, Madix is facing questions on Instagram about why she didn’t travel with her co-stars.